carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl6.rst

       mandelhelp(realstart, realstart+realmag*78, realmag,
                  imagstart, imagstart+imagmag*40, imagmag);

-Given this, we can try plotting out the mandlebrot set!
+Given this, we can try plotting out the mandelbrot set!
 Lets try it out:

 ::